isomerpages/govtech-corp/media/technews/_posts/2022-06-03-post-All you ever wanted to know about the SIM card.md

 time we owned our first mobile phones, there is precious little we know about them (including the tidbit that SIM stands for Subscriber Identity Module).</p>
-<p>And this is a pity, because this fundamental piece of technology has enabled
+<p>And this is a pity because this fundamental piece of technology has enabled
 us to store our contacts, make calls, and send text messages over the decades.
 So if you want to stop taking it for granted and learn about the history of the SIM card, you’ve come to the right place!</p>